wiredviews/xperience-query-extensions/README.md

    dotnet add package XperienceCommunity.QueryExtensions
    ```

-1. The extension methods are all in the `CMS.DocumentEngine` and `CMS.DataEngine` namespaces, so assuming you have the package installed you should see them appear in Intellisense.
+1. The extension methods are all in the `Kentico.Content.Web.Mvc`, `CMS.DocumentEngine` and `CMS.DataEngine` namespaces, so assuming you have the package installed you should see them appear in Intellisense.

 ## Extension Method Examples